dosko64/distance/README.md

 # distance

-## Not properly tested
-## Stil Alpha

-A package that provides function to calculate Harvesine distance between points
+A package that provides a simple Harvesine distance function.

-See examples folder for use
+Could be used to sort points by distance, see examples folder.